 We will begin by going over plan-related questions that arise.
 We will examine key terms such as: earthwork, concealed mixer valve, showerhead, wall faucet, etc. We will go over various lighting types such as: LEDs, halogen lights, spotlights.
 We’ll talk about central air conditioning versus split air conditioner system, etc. And many more questions, the answers to which we’ll determine together.

 The first plan set I’ll present you with is a cost appraisal plan set.
-You’ll be able to send it to various contractors and receive info on their costs.
-Alternately, I can put you in touch with contractors which I have worked with previously and can recommend their work.
+You’ll be able to send it to various contractors and receive information on their costs.
+Alternately, I can put you in touch with contractors whom I have worked with previously and can recommend their work.

 Following the cost appraisal, we will make another round of modifications in the plans, after which we will have a perfect plan documentation set ready for executing.

 At the end of the work plan phase, you will have a working plans set at a scale of 1:50, which includes a construction plan, a plumbing plan, an electricity plan (at a scale of 1:25), an air conditioning and suspended ceilings plan, a flooring plan and the bathroom layouts plan.